Write an AVF app

 The portion of the app running on Microdroid, within a pVM, is responsible for performing any tasks that need to be performed securely.

-To launch and communicate with the pVM portion of your app, your host application create a pVM and runs a native shared library in your library within the pVM.
+To launch and communicate with the pVM portion of your app, your host application creates a pVM and runs a native shared library within the pVM.
 This library implements a binder service that the host portion of the app uses to communicate with the portion of the app within a pVM.
 Figure 1 shows the two parts of the application and the binder communication channel:

 AVF app loading and communication